Mahmoud Wadi: Pyramids

 On 11 November 2020, Pyramids announced the signing of Wadi on a four-year contract.
+Due to a lack of playing time, Wadi joined Tala'ea El Gaish on a loan agreement for the rest of the 2022–23 campaign.
+He made his first appearance in a 1–1 draw against Ismaily in the 65th minute as a substitute.

 International career

 Palestine senior team

 Wadi made his debut for the national team on 14 November 2017 against Maldives in the 2019 AFC Asian Cup qualification in Jenin, West Bank.
 Coming off the bench in the 50th minute, and winning the game 8–1.